vibe-project/vibe-javascript-client/README.md

-## React JavaScript Client
+## Vibe JavaScript Client

-The React JavaScript Client is a concise and lightweight client-side JavaScript library.
-It not only provides React connectivity on every browser-based and Node-based applications but also focuses on making the best use of realtime connectivity in place of Ajax to help write low-latency and event-driven web applications, not just for chat application.
+The Vibe JavaScript Client is a concise and lightweight client-side JavaScript library.
+It not only provides Vibe connectivity on every browser-based and Node-based applications but also focuses on making the best use of realtime connectivity in place of Ajax to help write low-latency and event-driven web applications, not just for chat application.

 ### Features

-* Provides React connectivity to replace AJAX
+* Provides Vibe connectivity to replace AJAX
 * Connection sharing between tabs and windows *
 * Runs in Node.js and all browsers including Internet Explorer 6
 * Event-based API akin to W3C WebSocket API